Board Of Directors

-W. Christopher Sikes, Sr is a co-founder of Bcause, and he re-joined the Board in January 2018 after serving from January 2014 to January 2017.
-He also was Secretary of the Board for three years.
+W. Christopher Sikes, Sr is one of the founders of Bcause, he re-joined the Board in January 2018 after serving from January 2014 to January 2017.
+During that time he was secretary of the Board for three years.

 Chris has more than 25 years of experience in Management, Information Technology, Data Center Operations and Computer Security, and he is skilled in systems engineering, project management, budget development and execution.